 This means if there are 100 Etsy listings in your Etsy store, you are liable to pay $20 every 4 months.
 This can become a problem if you are not making any sales because the $20 keeps adding up in your expenses which could also include the cost of crafting your item in the first place.

 Just like Amazon and eBay, there are other types of Etsy fees that a seller has to pay to keep doing business on Etsy marketplace.
 First, a seller will pay a 5% transaction fee of the sale price whenever an product is sold.

 3. Is The $0.20 Cost All There Is?

-Many sellers confuse themselves on how to remit the $0.20 fee when the sales come in.
-They forget a listing differs from a product and that the charge for listing and the renewal fee for the store depends on the number of items on sale.
-See these examples for clarity:
+Many Etsy sellers confuse themselves on how to remit the $0.20 fee when the sales come in.
+They forget a listing differs from a item and that the charge for Etsy listing and the renewal fee for them Etsy store depends on the number of products on sale.

 4. What Are the Etsy Payment Processing Fees?

 When an Etsy buyer checks out directly on Etsy and uses them payment system, Etsy charges a payment processing fee of 3% + $0.25 per each transaction.